Tyrone Mitchell: Shooting and siege

-At 2:23 pm on Friday, February 24, 1984, about 100 students from the 49th Street Elementary School had just emerged from their classrooms and onto the school's playground when Mitchell opened fire from the second-story bay window of his house located across the street.
+At 2:23 p.m. on Friday, February 24, 1984, about 100 students from the 49th Street Elementary School had just emerged from their classrooms and onto the school's playground when Mitchell opened fire from the second-story bay window of his house located across the street.
 Police in a squad car heard shots ring out and reported the incident immediately.
 Mitchell shot 39 rounds from an AR-15 rifle and 18 rounds from two shotguns down into the crowd of students.
 Several children fell from their wounds in the schoolyard, while most escaped running back into the school.
 There they were taken to the library on the building's opposite side and waited while their parents were telephoned to pick them up.

 Children who remained outside hid behind trees, garbage cans, and any other available cover.
 Some of the children were screaming and crying.
 Seven ambulances were dispatched to the scene.
 A team of paramedics rescued several children while Mitchell continued to fire from his window.
 Los Angeles Fire Department paramedic Jack Frye and his partner drove directly onto the schoolyard and pulled children into their ambulance.
 "We pulled the kids, injured or not, into the ambulance.
 We just wanted to get them safe.
 We didn't know what could happen," Frye stated later.
 Some of the injured students were flown out by police helicopter.
 When the barrage had ceased minutes later, the school was evacuated and Mitchell's house was surrounded by police.

 During the ensuing siege, Hill arrived and asked police to allow her to enter the house to try to talk with Mitchell.
 Authorities refused her pleas, fearing she would be taken hostage.
 The Los Angeles Police Department's SWAT team arrived and evacuated houses adjacent to Mitchell's.
 The siege ended when a four-man SWAT team stormed the house shortly after 6 p.m.
 Police fired at least 16 canisters of tear gas into the house before the SWAT team entered.
 Mitchell was found laying face up on the floor of his second-story bedroom, dressed in camouflage pants, a khaki shirt, and jungle-style combat boots, with an empty knife scabbard attached to his belt.
 He had killed himself with a single wound to the head from a 12 gauge double-barreled shotgun.
 No one else was found in the house.